 Remember that marketing materials must comply with all relevant legal regulations.
-For example, in the U.S., marketing material must comply with the Food and Drug Administration ("FDA") regulations and the U.S. Anti-Kickback statute.
+For example, in the

+U.S., marketing material must comply with the Food and Drug Administration ("FDA") regulations and the U.S. Anti-Kickback statute.
+Consult your Compliance Resources for additional information.
 Review all marketing materials in accordance with applicable company procedures and local laws, relating to such materials before distributing them internally or sharing them with any customer or outside party.